 First, choose a great table.

 The centrepiece of your setting is - of course - the dining table.
-This piece will ground your setting, and be the piece that effects the flow of the space and even the opportunities for conversation.
+This piece will ground your setting, and be the piece that affects the flow of the space and even the opportunities for conversation.

 Some of our clients tell us that having a grand dining table for Summer parties is essential.
 They imagine having all their family and friends gather together in one place, and are on the hunt for an extension table to fit as many people as possible.
 This is a lovely image, but there are a few key questions that need to be asked to make sure this is the right option.